 Safety and Security

 The Slippery Rock Area School District is committed to taking proactive measures to protect the safety of all our students and staff members.
 We have made preparations to deal effectively with emergency situations that could occur in or around the school while classes are in session.
-While we hope that a natural disaster or other serious incident never occurs, our goal is to be as prepared as possible for any potential emergency.
+While we hope that a natural disaster or other serious incidents never occur, our goal is to be as prepared as possible for any potential emergency.
 Our priority at all times is to protect all students and staff from harm.

 The Slippery Rock Area School District and all school facilities have crisis and safety plans in addition to the District All Hazards Plan.
 The plans are designed with the assistance of administrative staff members, as well as local law enforcement, and emergency management officials.
 The plans, which are regularly reviewed and updated, include procedures to respond to a variety of crisis incidents.
 School district personnel and students practice drills associated with specific emergencies on a regular basis.